The European Union's Four Speeds of Enlargement and Membership

 Moreover, the disparity between the countries assembled in the august conference precludes a common label.
 Slovenia's GDP per capita is 7 times Macedonia's.
 The economies of the Czech Republic, Poland, and Hungary are light years removed from those of Yugoslavia or even Bulgaria.

 Nor do these countries attempt real integration.
-While regional talk shops, such as ASEAN and the African Union, embarked on serious efforts to establish customs and currency zones - the countries of central and eastern Europe have drifted apart and intentionally so.
+While regional talk shops, such as ASEAN and the African Union, embarked on serious efforts to establish customs and currency zones, the countries of central and eastern Europe have drifted apart and intentionally so.
 Intra-regional trade has declined every single year since 1989.
 Intra-regional foreign direct investment is almost non-existent.

 Macedonia's exports to Yugoslavia, its next door neighbor, amount to merely half its exports to the unwelcoming European Union - and are declining.
 Countries from Bulgaria to Russia have shifted 50-75 percent of their trade from their traditional COMECON partners to the European Union and, to a lesser degree, the Middle East, the Far East and the United States.

 Nor do the advanced members of the club fancy a common label.
 Slovenia abhors its Balkan pedigree.
 Croatia megalomaniacally considers itself German.
 The Czechs and the Slovaks regard their communist elopement a sad aberration as do the Hungarians.
 The Macedonians are not sure whether they are Serbs, Bulgarians, or Macedonians.
 The Moldovans wish they were Romanians.
 The Romanians secretly wish they were Hungarians.
-The Austrians are sometimes Germans and sometimes Balkanians.
+The Austrians are sometimes Germans and sometimes Balkanian.
 Many Ukrainians and all Belarusians would like to resurrect the evil empire, the USSR.

 This identity crisis affects the European Union.
 Never has Europe been more fractured.
 It is now a continent of four speeds.
 The rich core of the European Union, notably Germany and France, constitutes its engine.
 The mendicant members - from Greece to Portugal - enjoy inane dollops of cash from Brussels but have next to no say in Union matters.